- Marvel at the mesmerizing white expanse of the Salt flats of Uyuni, a photographer's paradise

 In the dry season you’ll see the bubbling ojos del sal ‘eyes of the salt’ and can reach Incahuasi Island, notable for its giant cacti.
 A short walk here on a petrified coral path offers views, before enjoying a picnic lunch in the middle of the salt flats.
 In the rainy season, thanks to the layer of water covering the crystalline salt you cannot drive across the salt flats but rather enjoy the spectacular ethereal sight and photography opportunities produced by the salt flats when it has rained.
 You can also visit the mummies of K’aka.
 Your exact route will be adapted to the weather conditions and season at the time of your visit.
 To round off the day, admire sunset over the salt flats.

-Evening Stargazing (optional extra) The unobstructed expanse of the isolated salt flats makes night-time stargazing a truly spellbinding experience, as the full breadth and immensity of the night sky can be observed and appreciated.
+The unobstructed expanse of the isolated salt flats makes night-time stargazing a truly spellbinding experience, as the full breadth and immensity of the night sky can be observed and appreciated.
+This is an optional extra.Accommodation options

-Enjoy the beautiful natural surroundings visiting Laguna Colorada, the Sol de Mañana Geysers and pass through the Dali Desert
+Visit Laguna Colorada, natural Geysers and drive through the Dali Desert

 After breakfast, you’ll continue south with your private vehicle and guide, towards the Eduardo Avaroa Reserve.
 Today you will stop at the Laguna Colorada which displays various hues of red, depending on the light conditions.
 It is also the most important nesting site for three types of South American flamingoes.
 Continue to the Sol de Mañana Geysers, with intensely active fumaroles and volcanic craters filling with boiling lava.
 Afterwards, head to the Chalviri Lagoon, where you have the opportunity the take a dip in the natural hot springs.